andrew-garfield101/writ/README.md

 # writ

-**AI native version control for agentic systems.**
+**The first AI native version control system for agentic development.**

 [![License: AGPL-3.0](https://img.shields.io/badge/License-AGPL--3.0-blue)](LICENSE)
 [![CI](https://github.com/andrew-garfield101/writ/actions/workflows/ci.yml/badge.svg)](https://github.com/andrew-garfield101/writ/actions/workflows/ci.yml)

-Writ is a version control system designed from the ground up for LLMs and multi-agent development fleets.
-Its core primitives are **specs** (not branches), **seals** (not commits), and **convergence** (not merging).
-It works alongside git, not instead of it.
+AI is advancing fast.
+Models get updated, tooling shifts, agents make destructive changes, and code that worked yesterday breaks tomorrow.
+Fully autonomous environments amplify this — when agents have unsupervised write access, bad merges, silent regressions, and lost work aren't edge cases, they're Tuesday.

+Git and git worktrees are a viable workaround for agent isolation.
+Writ is a purpose-built solution — designed from the data model up for the reality that agentic development is unpredictable, iterative, and evolving as fast as the models themselves.

-**One-call context.** A single `writ context` returns everything an agent needs — specs, seals, working state, file contention, integration risk — in structured JSON.
-No parsing `git log` output.
-No 4-5 tool calls to build situational awareness.
+**One-call context.** Agents waste tokens and compute building situational awareness — `git log`, `git diff`, `git status`, parsing unstructured text, reconstructing project state across multiple tool calls.
+A single `writ context` returns everything an agent needs — specs, seals, working state, file contention, integration risk — in structured JSON.
+One call.
+One structured response.
+The format agents work best with.

 **Semantic convergence.** When multiple agents touch the same files, writ merges *meaning*, not lines.
 Language-aware analyzers decompose code structurally, compose additive changes automatically, and escalate real conflicts with full context.
 The core principle: compose, don't choose.

 **Cryptographic integrity.** BLAKE3 hash chains and Ed25519 signatures on every seal.
 Agent identity with trust levels and scope enforcement.
 Content traceability ensures no line in merged output appears from thin air.
 Tamper with any checkpoint and the chain breaks.

+**Environment agnostic.** Zero-trust environments where every agent action is verified.
+Fully autonomous systems like [OpenClaw](https://github.com/openclaw) where agents operate with full autonomy.
+Mixed setups with humans in the loop.
+VMs, bare metal, containers, CI runners.
+Writ provides version control for whatever environment agents work in — software development, knowledge work, any iterative task that agents touch.

 **Built for any scale.** Deployment profiles from a 500MB Raspberry Pi to unlimited enterprise.
 Lifecycle management and garbage collection keep repositories clean without ever compromising the immutable seal history.